Lightroom Classic or Lightroom CC. What’s the difference and which one do I want for my photo editing needs?

 - Are disciplined enough to maintain your own backups

-- Have a huge catalog that would exceed the storage limits or make cloud editing cost prohibitive
+- Have a huge catalog that would exceed the local storage limits or make cloud edit cost prohibitive

 Choose the standalone Lightroom CC plan if you want: